 Sweden, like Norway, has the Right of Public Access (Allemansrätten) enshrined in its constitution.
 To the bushman’s delight, the law effectively means hikers can go anywhere in the country as long as the surroundings are left as they were found.

-Further reading: Kungsleden: The Royal Trail Through Arctic Sweden
+Further reading: Kungsleden: The Royal Trail Through Arctic Sweden (UK only)

 Best trails: Great Divide Trail, Bruce Trail